 What is the Sales and Collection Cycle?

 The Sales and Collection Cycle, also known as the Revenue, Receivables, and Receipts (RRR) Cycle, is comprised of various classes of transactions.
-The sales class and receipts classes of transactions are the typical journal entries that debit accounts receivable and credit sales revenue, and debit cash and credit accounts receivable, respectively.
+The sales class and receipts class of transactions are the typical journal entries that debit accounts receivable and credit sales revenue, and debit cash and credit accounts receivable, respectively.
 These are the recording of the sales and cash collection of the sale.

 Additionally, there are other classes of transactions in the sales and collection cycle that include sales returns and allowances (debit sales returns, credit accounts receivable), write-offs of uncollectible receivables (debit allowance for doubtful accounts, credit accounts receivable), and bad debt expenses (debit bad debt expense and credit allowance for doubtful accounts).
 We focus here on the more common journal entries.

 Although many companies follow different internal processes and use more electronic-based methods, the following flowchart is a typical business process in the sales and collection cycle.

 The process usually begins when a customer approaches the company and files a customer purchase order.
 The sales department receives the document and prepares a sales order that is then sent to the credit department for a credit check.
 Remember that salespeople will not perform credit checks because their position as a salesperson may influence their bias when making credit decisions on customers.
 This separation is called segregation of duties.